scipy-conference/scipy_proceedings/papers/kapil_arya/dmtcp.rst

 DMTCP uses a stateless centralized process, the DMTCP coordinator, to synchronize checkpoint and restart between distributed processes.
-The user interacts with the  coordinator through the console to initiate checkpoint, check status of the computation, kill the computation, etc.
+The user interacts with the  coordinator through the console to initiate checkpoint, check the status of the computation, kill the computation, etc.
-It is also possible to run the coordinator as a daemon process, in which case, the use may communicate with the coordinator using the command ``dmtcp_command``.
+It is also possible to run the coordinator as a daemon process, in which case, the user may communicate with the coordinator using the command ``dmtcp_command``.

 Checkpoint Thread